-THE IBF PARTNERS, UEPA, ARE KEEPING US UP-TO-DATE ON THE LEGAL SITUATION IN THE CZECH REPUBLIC – LATEST INFORMATION CAN BE FOUND HERE
+THE IBF PARTNER, UEPA, CONTINUES TO KEEP US UP-TO-DATE ON THE LEGAL SITUATION IN THE CZECH REPUBLIC – LATEST INFORMATION CAN BE FOUND HERE

 The International Business Forum (IBF) is an independent, non-profit organisation that was established at the end of 2007 to provide a platform for senior members of international companies to meet, share experiences, and actively look for opportunities to do business together.